 Chris assists his clients with a range of family legal issues in addition to working with local agencies like the Department of Social Services and Adult Protective Services, he helps at-risk clients and families with issues like guardianship, conservatorship, and managing benefits like Social Security and Medicaid.
 Chris also serves as a fiduciary for the Department of Veterans Affairs to help manage benefits for disabled veterans.
 He has qualified as a guardian ad litem for incapacitated adults with the Virginia Supreme Court.
 He has also served as a guardian ad litem for minor children and represented parents in abuse and neglect proceedings.

-By helping families work through the complexities of the law as it relates to issues like disabilities, aging and estate planning, Chris feels he has found the perfect niche that allows him to bring all of his talents and experience to bear in helping others.
+By helping families work through the complexities of the law as it relates to important matters such as divorce, child custody, aging and estate planning, Chris feels he has found the perfect niche that allows him to bring all of his talents and experience to bear in helping others.

 When he isn’t working, Chris spends time with his wife, Karen, and his children, Emily and Stephen.
 He can typically be found driving to and from volleyball, lacrosse and choir practice.
 Determined to put his years of high school Spanish to good use, he has been trying to convince the family to learn enough basic phrases for a vacation to Spain.
 However, he has only met with limited success so far.